filter ...

 This function extracts a middle part with those elements which fulfill the matching criteria specified in the 2nd parameter.

 Unless specified otherwise, empty set is returned in case of no matches.
-The filter function does not check parameter sets recursively.
+The filter function does not check sets recursively.

 Function Name Behavior